JonPSmith/EfCoreInAction/README.md

 *Note1: Chapter 15, on unit testing has its own Git repo https://github.com/JonPSmith/EfCore.TestSupport and a NuGet package called [EfCore.TestSupport](https://www.nuget.org/packages/EfCore.TestSupport/).*

+### NET Core 2.1 examples

+I wanted to compare the performance of EF Core 2.0 and EF Core 2.1, so I created a few new branches.
+Here is the list:

+* Chapter05-NetCore21
+* Chapter13-Part1-NetCore21
+* Chapter13-Part2-NetCore21

 ## Live example book selling site